 Fiftieth Birthday Concert

 On Tuesday night at Merkin Hall came a chance to hear what Karchin has been achieving lately...which turned out to be quite a lot.
 Although the composer, in his note, insisted on the difference between vocal and instrumental pieces, the same personality was there in both.
 Mr. Karchin likes to explore wide harmonic worlds, but with precision and determination.

 “Laura Frautschi, Gray Gorczyca and Robert Schultz had a nice romp with the unique kinds of trills and tremolos this combination invites, not scanting the piece´s firm this-follows-that narrative strengths.”

 “Louis Karchin´s economic, nicely paced Rustic Dances showed a folksy, barn dancing-fiddling heart beating beneath its thoroughly contemporary exterior.”

 “We must give Lou the highest of compliments; he entirely disappeared.
 The text was so expertly set that one was totally absorbed in the in the dramatic presentation and poem, and the music was so integrated with this that it became only heard by the subconscious….”

-Karchin´s settings of the poetry of Keats are his most recent displays of a striking conception of text setting… The poetry interacts with musical material in an unprecedented fusion. —Citation to the composer from the American Academy of Arts and Letters, 1985.
+“Karchin’s settings of the poetry of John Keats are his most recent displays of a striking conception of text setting, in which the sonic, syntactic, rhythmic, and semantic properties of the poetry interact with the musical material in an unprecedented fusion of the verbal and the musical.”
+Citation from the Walter N. Hinrichsen Award, presented to the composer by the American Academy of Arts and Letters.

 “Beautiful indeed, with particularly fine integration of the flowing vocal line with the instruments.”